adamleerich/ratemaking-capstone/README.md

   * $2m
   * $5m

-I have the real answers for the "test" set so we can compare your results to those and maybe even simulate the potential for adverse selection in your model!

 You will use the following skills in the capstone project

   * general R skills, like indexing and arithmetic calculations